cogsandsquigs/glowing-couscous/README.md

 ## How to use

 Just run `jarfe -h` to see the help message.
 It will tell you how to use it.
 It's pretty self-explanatory.

+## Notes

+-   There is currently only a linux binary available